Computational Cost Reduction in Learned Transform Classifications: Introduction

 In image classification, feature extraction is an important step, specially in domains where the training set has a large dimensional space that requires a higher processing and memory resource.
 A recent trend in feature extraction for image classification is the construction of sparse features, where these features consist in the representation of the signal in an overcomplete dictionary.
 When the dictionary is learned specific to the input dataset, the classification of sparse features can achieve results comparable to state-of-the-art classification algorithms \citep{Mairal:2012kq}.
 However, this approach has a drawback at test time, as the sparse coding of the input test sample is computationally intense, being impracticable to embedded applications that have scarce computational and power resources.

 A recent approach to this drawback is to learn a sparsifying transform from the target image dataset \citep{Fawzi:2014gl,Shekhar:2014ik,Ravishankar:2013jj}.
+Therefore, the learned classifier has an architecture that can be seen as a feedforward neural network (FFNN) with one hidden layer and no bias.
 At test time, this approach reduces the sparse coding of the input image to a simple matrix-vector multiplication followed by a soft-threshold, which can be efficiently realized in hardware due to its inherent parallel nature.
-Nevertheless, these matrix-vector multiplications require floating-point operations, which may have a high cost in hardware, specially in FPGA, as it requires a much larger area when working with floating-point operations, and higher energy consumption.
-Exploring some properties we derive from these classifiers, we propose a set of techniques to reduce their computational cost at test time, which we divide into four main groups: \begin{inparaenum}[(i)] \item use test images in its raw representation (integer) instead of their normalized version (floating-point) and thus replace the costly floating-point operations by integer operations, which are cheaper to implement in hardware and do not affect the classification accuracy; \item discretize both transform dictionary and classifier by approximating its elements to their nearest power of 2 and thus replace all multiplications by simple bit shifts, at the cost of a slight decrease in the classification accuracy; \item decrease the dynamic range of the test images by reducing the quantization level of the integer valued test images; \item and decrease the dynamic range of the dictionary first by penalizing the $\ell_2$ norm of its entries at the training phase and second by zeroing out its entries that have absolute values smaller than a trained threshold.
-The last two techniques reduce the bit precision of the matrix-vector multiplication at the cost of a slight decrease in the classification accuracy. \end{inparaenum}
+Nevertheless, these matrix-vector multiplications require floating-point operations, which may have a high cost in hardware, specially in FPGA, as it increases the fabrication cost and demands a higher energy to operate.